skaiser33/sei_project2/README.md

 - We set ambitious goals with our modeling and associations in our proposal, and we were able to make everything work according to plan.
 - Although we had to rethink aspects of our styling once we reached full functionality, we stuck with the mobile first approach and learned a lot in the process.

 ## Future Goals
+- Refactor nested .then functions as await async (along with general refactoring of code that appears in similar iterations across multiple files).
 - Users would be able to submit jokes that would be subject to a Wikipedia-style verification process.
 - Users would have access to special feature tiers based on activity-level on the app.
 - Jokes and comedians would link to video/audio content if available.